 And frogs I found.
 They were everywhere around the campsite.
 Within 10 meters of our tent, I found huge Northern Green Tree frogs (Litoria caerulea), Rocket frogs (Litoria nasuta), Roth’s tree frogs (Litoria rothii), Ornate burrowing frogs (Platyplectrum ornatum) and the inevitable Cane toads (Bufo marinus) that are steadily making their way across Australia wiping out native wildlife.

 The showers were occupied by Top End dtella (Gehyra australis) – a small gecko with almost translucent skin and bright-red painted toenails.

-Apart from frogs and reptiles there were two new mammals clearly dominating the landscape: Agile wallaby on the ground and Little red flying fox making a racket up in the canopy.
+Apart from frogs and reptiles, we quickly found two new mammals: Agile wallaby on the ground and Little red flying fox making a racket up in the canopy.

 The Agile wallaby is perhaps the most common mammal in Australia’s Top End.
 They can be seen virtually anywhere: at camping grounds, out in the bush, in the paddocks and along the roads at night.
 The Little red flying fox is also quite common in the Top End.
 The population at Mataranka may count up to 200,000 individuals in some years.

-In the morning the camp site was overrun by the wallabies.
+In the morning the campsite was overrun by wallabies.
 They were completely relaxed and for the most part, ignored us, humans.

 The hot spring at Mataranka wasn’t particularly inspiring, so we packed up and went to Bitter Springs for something different.
 Bitter Springs are also located within Elsey National Park but tend to receive fewer visitors and offer somewhat less disturbed surroundings.